 The venipuncture sampling method remains the norm for sampling in most instances, though alternatives to venipuncture are becoming more popular for many reasons.
 What are the alternatives to venipuncture?

 The development of sophisticated biometrics and analytic equipment has led to a trend toward significantly smaller volume blood samples and eliminating the need for special handling and refrigeration.
-Standard blood draws are usually taken from the medial cubital vein of the arm on the anterior side of the elbow.
+Standard venipuncture blood test require a sample taken from the medial cubital vein of the arm on the anterior side of the elbow.
 This vein is relatively accessible and close to the skin.

 Typical whole venipuncture blood sample volumes vary according to weight and frequency, but 100ml is the usual one-time drawfor a person weighing approximately 100 lbs.

 Alternatives to Venipuncture Sampling

-Four less invasive options for blood collection have become available.
-Each requires a substantially smaller sample size for accurate analysis.
-Important breakthroughs have resulted from developments in sampling devices and more sophisticated analytical capabilities.
+Less invasive options for blood collection requires a substantially smaller sample size for an accurate analysis.
+Important breakthroughs have resulted from developments in sampling devices and more sophisticated analytical instrumentation.

 1. Dried Blood Spots (DBS)